 However, as unwelcome complaints are in the current situation, practices still need to respond promptly and professionally.
 As far as possible, your approach should be consistent with your published complaints process and in line with current NHS guidance and GDC standards.

-If your practice doesn’t have the resources to respond to a complaint within the timescale set out in your complaints process, amend your acknowledgment letter accordingly so the complainant knows what to expect and keep the lines of communication well and truly open.
-Most people will be understanding about the unavoidable delays but not all and it is important to have a clear audit trail of your communications.
+If your practice doesn’t have the resources to respond to a complaint within the timescale set out in your complaints process, amend your acknowledgment letter accordingly so the complainant knows what to expect.
+Keep the lines of communication well and truly open.
+Most people will be understanding about the unavoidable delays but not all, and it's important to have a clear audit trail of your communications.
 Good recording and tracking of the complaint progress will help avoid criticism.

 Effective communication is also important to pre-empt complaints.
 Review your website and practice answerphone so patients have a consistent and current message about how they can make an appointment and the measures you are taking to protect them.
 Similarly, the limitation of treatment options and possible delays in the management of referrals should be explained in advance.

-Now more than ever, the smooth running of the practice relies on excellent teamwork, working closely together to respond professionally and consistently when patients have concerns.
+Now more than ever, the smooth running of the practice relies on excellent teamwork and working closely together to respond professionally and consistently when patients have concerns.
 Ensure frontline staff have been trained in complaints handling and understand the practice procedure.

-Finally, continue to encourage patient feedback as you are developing your new surgery systems so you can pick up possible issues before they become the subject of a complaint and ensure patients feel at ease and well looked after.
+Finally, continue to encourage patient feedback as you're developing your new surgery systems so you can pick up possible issues before they become the subject of a complaint.
+This way, you can ensure patients feel at ease and well looked after.

 What do I need to consider when carrying out remote consultations?